2011 Malmö FF season: UEFA Europa League

 Due to being eliminated in the play-off round of the UEFA Champions League, Malmö FF received a place in the group stage of the UEFA Europa League.
 The group stage was drawn on 26 August 2011.
 Malmö FF were seeded in the fourth and lowest seeding group and joined AZ, Metalist Kharkiv and Austria Vienna in Group G. This was the first time the club participated in the competition since its re branding and the first time the club participated in the group stage for an official UEFA competition.
 Malmö FF played their first match on 15 September away against AZ and lost 4–1.
-The club then played two home fixtures in a row against Austria Vienna, where they lost 2–1 and against Metalist Kharkiv, where they lost 4–1.
+The club then played two consecutive home fixtures against: Austria Vienna, where they lost 2–1 and against Metalist Kharkiv, where they lost 4–1.
 Malmö FF then travelled to Ukraine to play Metalist Kharkiv away and lost 3–1.
-The clubs first and only point in the competition would come against AZ at home, a fixture which ended goalless, however the club needed a win to still have the chance to proceed in the competition and were therefore knocked out.
+The clubs first and only point in the competition would come against AZ at home, a goalless fixture, however the club needed a win to still have the chance to proceed in the competition and were therefore knocked out.
 Malmö FF's last match in the competition was the away fixture against Austria Vienna who themselves still had a slight chance to proceed.
-The match ended 2–0 in Austria Viennas favour, however, this was not enough for Austria Vienna and they found themselves knocked out of the competition along with Malmö FF while Metalist Kharkiv and AZ proceeded to the round of 32.
+The match ended 2–0 in Austria Vienna's favour, however, this was not enough for Austria Vienna and they found themselves knocked out of the competition along with Malmö FF while Metalist Kharkiv and AZ proceeded to the round of 32.